MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/273c8df4-baf4-4896-b142-aaab0eb4316f?autoplay=false]
 #### Ensure that the primary web application exists

 You can use an existing web application as the primary web application, or you can create one.
-If you haven't made this decision yet, refer to [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md) and decide before you go any further.
+If you haven't made this decision yet, refer to [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md) and decide before you go any further.

 If during planning, you decided which existing web application to use as the primary web application, its URL should be recorded in the **Primary web application URL** row of Table 5c of the worksheet.
 If so, skip ahead to [Extend the primary web application](configure-inbound-connectivity.md#waam_extendwebapp).
 Otherwise, to create a web application to use as the primary web application, use the procedures in [Create claims-based web applications in SharePoint Server](/previous-versions/office/sharepoint-server-2010/ee806885(v=office.14)).
 The SharePoint hybrid configuration is not affected by the initial configuration of this web application when you configure this site collection strategy.
 This is because you'll apply the settings that you need for hybrid when you extend the web application a bit later.
 So you can use any settings that you want when you create a web application.